eaton-lab/pedicularis-phylog/notebooks/README.md

 * **R-GDM-V2.ipynb** (Requires R kernel) - R notebook which is only responsible for running GDM.
 Reads in all the data prepped by the PyGDM notebook.

+### Auxiliary notebooks
+* **BHM-ScrapeRecords.ipynb** - Fetch occurrence data from Biodiversity of the Hengduan Mountains website.
+Only needs to be run once.

 #### `_arch` directory contains deprecated notebooks
 These may be useful in the future, but are archived for the moment, superseded by other notebooks.